Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

-When $p_2\leq L$, $\hat{p}_1(p_2)=p_2$, and thus it is increasing in $p_2$.
-Under this condition, a consumer who chooses to wait will purchase at $T_2$.
-Thus, for such a consumer, deciding whether to pre-purchase or to wait is equivalent to selecting which stage to purchase, $T_1$ or $T_2$.
-Intuitively, the consumer chooses the stage that has the lower price.
+When $p_2\leq L$, $\hat{p}_1(p_2)=p_2$, indicating that it increases in $p_2$.
+Consequently, the consumer's decision essentially becomes a choice between purchasing at the advance price $p_1$ at $T_1$ or waiting and buying at the spot price $p_2$ at $T_2$.
+The consumer will purchase at whichever price is lower.

-When $L< p_2 \leq H$, $\hat{p}_1(p_2)$ continues to be increasing in $p_2$.
-This property is driven by two distinct factors.
-The first factor aligns with the standard theory: the higher the share that the consumer needs to pay afterward, which equals $q\cdot p_2$, the greater the willingness to pay at $T_1$.
-The second factor pertains to the anticipatory loss incurred by the consumer, which can be mitigated through pre-purchasing.
+When $L< p_2 \leq H$, $\hat{p}_1(p_2)$ continues increasing in $p_2$.
+This trend is driven by two distinct factors.
+First, aligns with the standard theory, the consumer's willingness to pay at $T_1$ grows as the share of she needs to pay after, which equals $q\cdot p_2$, increases.
+Second, the consumer faces anticipatory losses, which also increases in $p_2$.
+By choosing to pre-purchase, the consumer can mitigate such an anticipatory loss.
 The elaboration of this second mechanism is reserved for the next subsection.

-When $p_2>H$, however, $\hat{p}_1(p_2)$ remains constant as $p_2$ increases.
-When $p_2$ falls within this range, a change in the spot price impacts the $T_1$-consumer's behavior because the $T_2$-consumer will never buy in the spot-market stage.
-Under this condition, choosing between to pre-purchase or to wait is equivalent to choosing between whether or not to accept a take-it-or-leave-it offer at price $p_1$.
-Thus, the consumer is equivalent to facing a single-stage decision problem, in which she only makes choices once.
-In this scenario, choosing not to buy results in less fluctuation in the value dimension, making it more attractive to a loss-averse consumer.
-As a result, the cutoff advance price must be lower than $\mathbb{E}[\omega]$ to incentivize the consumer to pre-purchase.
-This observation aligns with earlier studies, which indicates that loss aversion tends to diminish a consumer's willingness to buy in a single-stage purchasing situation under uncertainty (cf. \citealt{herweg2013newsvendor}).
+When $p_2>H$, however, $\hat{p}_1(p_2)$ remains constant despite an increase in $p_2$ increases.
+In this range, a change in the spot price $p_2$ does not affect the $T_1$-consumer's behavior because the will never buy at $T_2$.
+Consequently, the consumer's decision effectively becomes a choice between purchasing at the advance price $p_1$ at $T_1$ or not purchasing at all.
+This simplifies the decision to a single-stage problem, where the consumer decides whether to accept a take-it-or-leave-it offer at price $p_1$.
+In such a scenario, choosing not to buy results in less fluctuation in the value dimension, making it more attractive to a loss-averse consumer.
+Therefore, to incentivize the consumer to accept this offer, the cutoff advance price must be set lower than $\mathbb{E}[\omega]$.
+This finding is consistent with the previous research indicating that loss aversion tends to reduce a consumer's willingness to buy under uncertainty (cf. \citealt{herweg2013newsvendor}).

-The following corollary summarizes the immediately preceding paragraph: \begin{corollary} For the seller, overstating $p_2$, i.e., offering a spot price strictly greater than $H$, is not profitable. \end{corollary}
+The following corollary summarizes the immediately preceding paragraph: \begin{corollary} For the seller, setting the spot price $p_2$ strictly greater than $H$ is not profitable, as this does not correspondingly raise the optimal advance price $\hat{p}_1(p_2)$, which peaks at $p_2=H$. \end{corollary}

-Consequently, the seller cannot arbitrarily raise the cutoff advance price by increasing the spot price, and the cutoff advance price function, $\hat{p}_1(p_2)$, is maximized at $p_2=H$.